 River City Community Development Corporation in Elizabeth City works to improve the quality of life for people in Pasquotank County.
-Through its program, YouthBuild, they provide economically disadvantaged young adults between the ages of 16 and 24 with education and employment skills through opportunities for meaningful work in their communities.
+Through its program, YouthBuild provides economically disadvantaged young adults between the ages of 16 and 24 with education and employment skills through opportunities for meaningful work in their communities.

-The federation works with YouthBuild on a year-round basis to break this barrier by engaging these at-risk youth in classroom lessons focused on environmental learning and organizing off-site field trips and outdoor restoration experiences.
-Working together, the goals of both organizations are met: The federation inspires future environmental stewards by getting them outside and involved while restoring the coast and the YouthBuild students gain knowledge, community service experience and training in valuable job skills.
-In recent years, this partnership was enhanced through support from the North Carolina Community Foundation’s Northeast NC Coastal Research and Environmental Education Fund.
-The funding allowed the federation to provide a wide array of experiences for the YouthBuild students, that increases student understanding and awareness of coastal issues.
-This partnership is critical as the unique opportunities help prepare the students to continue to higher education or to enter the workforce well prepared.
+The Federation strives to work with YouthBuild on a year-round basis to break this barrier by engaging these at-risk youth in classroom lessons focused on environmental learning and organizing off-site field trips and outdoor restoration experiences.
+Working together, the goals of both organizations are met: The Federation inspires future environmental stewards by getting them outside and involved while restoring the coast and the YouthBuild students gain knowledge, community service experience, and training on valuable job skills.
+In past years, this partnership was enhanced through support from the North Carolina Community Foundation’s Northeast NC Coastal Research and Environmental Education Fund.
+The funding allowed the Federation to provide a wide array of experiences for the YouthBuild students, that increased student understanding and awareness of coastal issues.
+This partnership is critical as the unique opportunities help prepare the students to continue to higher education or to enter the workforce well-prepared.

 Boys & Girls Club

 The mission of the Boys & Girls Club is:

 To enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.

 In our central region, we partner with the Boys & Girls Club of the Coastal Plains.
 Students from Beaufort, Havelock, Morehead City, and New Bern Clubs have been involved in Coastal Discovery Field Trips, oyster dissections, and even created a marine debris Public Service Announcement.
 We love teaching about and exploring coastal North Carolina with these students!